 • use of sterile wipes.

-Parent and child preparation is also important.
+Preparation of parents and baby is also important.

 • If the session is held at home, it is necessary to ventilate the room.